Decipherment of ancient Egyptian scripts: Champollion's breakthroughs

 Jean-François Champollion had developed a fascination with ancient Egypt in adolescence, between about 1803 and 1805, and he had studied Near Eastern languages, including Coptic, under de Sacy and others.
 His brother, Jacques Joseph Champollion-Figeac, was an assistant to Bon-Joseph Dacier, the head of the Académie des Inscriptions et Belles-Lettres in Paris, and in that position provided Jean-François with the means to keep up with research on Egypt.
 By the time Young was working on hieroglyphs Champollion had published a compendium of the established knowledge on ancient Egypt and assembled a Coptic dictionary, but though he wrote much on the subject of the undeciphered scripts, he was making no progress with them.
 As late as 1821 he believed that none of the scripts were phonetic.
 In the following years, however, he surged ahead.
-The details of how he did so cannot be fully known because of gaps in the evidence and conflicts in the contemporary accounts.
+The details of how he did so cannot be fully determined because of gaps in the evidence and conflicts in the contemporary accounts.

 Champollion was initially dismissive of Young's work, having seen only excerpts from Young's list of hieroglyphic and demotic words.
-After moving to Paris from Grenoble in mid-1821 he would have been better able to obtain a full copy, but it is not known whether he did so.
+After moving to Paris from Grenoble in mid-1821 he would have been able to obtain a full copy, but it is not known whether he did so.
 It was about this time that he turned his attention to identifying phonetic sounds within cartouches.